Performant-Labs/atk_demo/README.md

 ## Automated Testing Kit Demonstration Recipe
-Create a demonstration Drupal site with Automated Testing Kit (ATK) for demonstration purposes.
+Create a Drupal site with Automated Testing Kit (ATK) for demonstration purposes.

-This recipe is designed to:
+This recipe will:
-- Add Automated Testing Kit to a fresh Drupal 10+ installation.
+- Install Automated Testing Kit into a fresh Drupal 10.3 (or higher) or Drupal 11 installation.
 - Add and configure modules that allow each test to operate (see documentation).
 - Add the Gin theme.